coqui-ai/TTS/README.md

 Feel free to ping us at any step you need help using our communication channels.
 [Here](https://github.com/firstcontributions/first-contributions) is a good resource for complete beginners.

-## Collaborative Experimentation Guide
-If you like to use TTS to try a new idea and like to share your experiments with the community, we urge you to use the following guideline for a better collaboration.
-(If you have an idea for better collaboration, let us know)
-- Create a new branch.
-- Open an issue pointing your branch.
-- Explain your idea and experiment.
-- Share your results regularly.
-(Tensorboard log files, audio results, visuals etc.)

 ### Acknowledgement
 - https://github.com/keithito/tacotron (Dataset pre-processing)